-The Wacky Wonderful World of Character and Animation Voice Over!
+The Wacky Wonderful World of Animation Voice Over!

 As the pinnacle of the industry animation voice over is what most people think of when you say “I’m a Voice Actor”.
 They think “Oh, so you do voices for cartoons and stuff?”
 Any fellow voice actor will attest to this.
 And there’s a reason for that.
 Because being able to portray different sounds, tones, expressions, and rhythms seem relatively difficult.
 And it really is!
 In order to find characters within oneself, it takes time, focus, and a lot of energy!

 Mickey Mouse was believed to be the first Animation character Voice Over back in 1928.
 Whether that is exactly true or not, all we know the incredible change we have seen in talent, abilities, and characters over the 20th and into the 21st century.